CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 };
 ```

-### Use Prototype Functions for Fundamental Types Sparingly
+### Use Prototype Functions for Fundamental Classes Sparingly

-Fundamental math types such as `Cartesian3`, `Quaternion`, `Matrix4`, and `JulianDate` use prototype functions sparingly.
+Fundamental math classes such as `Cartesian3`, `Quaternion`, `Matrix4`, and `JulianDate` use prototype functions sparingly.
 For example, `Cartesian3` does not have a prototype `add` function like this:
 ```javascript
 v0.add(v1, result);
 ```